NishikiChisato/Lua-notes/notes/hashtable.md

 } Table;
 ```

-For this definition, there are several key point to be pay attention:
+For this definition, there are several key points to be pay attention:

-- `array` and `node` field are consecutive, without another field gap into them.
-Since this design, we can iterate array part and node part of table by using the same index(in `luaH_next` function).
+- `array` and `node` field are consecutive, without another fields gap between them.
+Thanks to this design, we can iterate over both the array part and the hash part (represented by the node field) of the table using the same index, as is done in the `luaH_next` function.

-- `lsizenode` is the ceil of log2 to size of node array, namely, `ceil(log2(node size))`.
+- `lsizenode` represents the ceiling of the base-2 logarithm of the size of the node array, that is, `ceil(log2(node size))`.
-  - Furthermore, the capacity(space allocated by allocator) of hash part is always the power of 2, and the capacity of array part is also the power of 2.
+  - Moreover, the capacity (the space allocated by the allocator) of the hash part is invariably a power of 2, and the same applies to the array part.
   - The capacity of hash part can be calculated by `2^(lsizenode)`

-- `alimit` do not represent the actually size(or real size) of array part.
-We can consider it as a **hint**, with which we can quickly check whether a integer index exist in array part of not.
+- `alimit` does not represent the actual size(or real size) of array part.
+We can regard it as a **hint**, which helps us quickly determine whether an integer index exists in the array part or not.
-  - The capacity of array part is **the smallest power of 2 but greater than `alimit`**, which is done by `luaH_realasize`.
+  - The capacity of the array part is the smallest power of 2 that is greater than alimit, which is calculated by `luaH_realasize`.
-  - If we explicitly call `setrealasize` marco, `alimit` is going to represent real size of array part. **Note that it will happen only when we call `setlimittosize`**.
+  - If we explicitly call the setrealasize macro, alimit will represent the real size of the array part.
+It should be noted that this occurs only when we call the setlimittosize function.
-  - For other case, `alimit` may be set to other value to represent a 'false positive' boundary of array pary(a hint).
+  - In other cases, alimit may be set to other values to represent a "false positive" boundary of the array part (merely serving as a hint).

 # Operation for Table

-For basic operation of table, we're going to focus on its sematic, namely, implication of input and output, and inner implementation.
+For basic operations of tables, our focus will be on their semantics, specifically the implications of input and output as well as their internal implementation.

 ## Auxiliary function

 ### Finding main position of key

-Given a key, try to find its main position, namely, the place we directly apply hash function to calculate.
+Given a key, we try to find its main position, which refers to the location where we directly apply the hash function to calculate the corresponding index.

-If the key is integer, we directly hash its value; if the key is float, we use custom hash function for floating-point.
+- If the key is an integer, we directly hash its value.
+- If it is a floating-point number, we use a custom hash function for floating-point values.
-For bool type, it always map to index of `0` or `1` in hash part of table.
+- For boolean values, a key of this type will always be mapped to either an index of 0 or 1 within the hash part of the table.
-For string, we use its hash value for addressing(specially, for long string, we lazy calculate its hash value).
-For light userdata, light C function, and other type, we both hash its pointer address;
+- For strings, we utilize their hash values for addressing purposes.
+In particular, for long strings, we calculate their hash values in a lazy manner.
+- For light userdata, light C functions, and other types, we hash their pointer addresses.

 ```c
 /*